 Current MIT F&A, Employee Benefits, and Vacation Accrual rates are shown at the OSP website.
 However, MIT and federal sponsors often "fix" F&A rates for the life of an award, at the rate in effect when the award was made.
-If you have questions about the F&A rate on your grant, cooperative agreement, or contract, please contact Joan Boughan.
+If you have questions about the F&A rate on your grant, cooperative agreement, or contract, please contact Kara DeNutte.

-In addition to MIT's loading, the MIT Kavli Institute charges a Lab Allocation for the salaries of HQ staff and supplies used by multiple projects.
+In addition to MIT's loading, the MIT Kavli Institute charges a Lab Allocation for the salaries of HQ staff and for supplies used by multiple projects.
 Jack Defandorf, MKI's Administrative Officer, submits a detailed rate proposal to OSP every spring, who in turn submit it to the Office of Naval Research for approval.
-For MIT's FY17 the rates will be 5.2% for allocated salaries and 0% for allocated M&S. MIT's MTDC base (see above), with the further exclusion of Employee Benefits and Vacation Accrual on salaries charged directly to awards, is used as the Allocation base.
+For MIT's FY20 the rates will be 8.0% for allocated salaries and 1.1% for allocated M&S. MIT's MTDC base (see above), with the further exclusion of Employee Benefits and Vacation Accrual on salaries charged directly to awards, is used as the Allocation base.

 Fund Cost Objects

 Most MIT fund cost objects start with a 2 followed by six digits, although some are in the 3****** range.
 Loading calculations on these vary depending on the type of funding (e.g., Pool A endowment vs. discretionary gifts) and the cost categories involved.
 Jack Defandorf can answer questions about these calculations.